 D601.5.6 Vertical Fenestration.
-The window area and area weighted U-factor and SHGC shall be modeled for each façade based the proposed design.
-Each exterior surface in a block must comply with D601.2.1 item 5.
-Windows will be combined in to a single window centered on each façade based on the area and sill height input by the user.
+The window area and area weighted U-factor and SHGC shall be modeled for each facade based the proposed design.
+Each exterior surface in a block must comply with Section D601.2.1 item 5.
+Windows will be combined in to a single window centered on each facade based on the area and sill height input by the user.

-D601.5.7 Skylights The skylight area and area weighted U-factor and SHGC shall be modeled for each floor based the proposed design.
+D601.5.7 Skylights.
+The skylight area and area weighted U-factor and SHGC shall be modeled for each floor based the proposed design.
 Skylights will be combined in to a single skylight centered on the roof of each zone based on the area and sill height input by the user.

 D601.6 Lighting.
 Interior lighting power density shall be equal to the allowance in Table C405.4.2(1) for office, retail, library, or school.
-The lighting schedule shall be for office, retail, library, or school as specified by ASHRAE Standard explicit controls shall be modeled.
+The lighting schedule shall be for office, retail, library, or school as specified by ASHRAE Standard 90.1 Normative Appendix C. The impact of lighting controls is assumed to be captured by the lighting schedule and no explicit controls shall be modeled.
 Exterior lighting shall not be modeled.